lesjames/breakpoint/readme.md

 Setting `$grid-overlay` to true will generate a visual overlay of your grid for testing.

+#### JS Hook

+Breakpoint creates a hidden label (width on the head tag) that can be read by JavaScript so that you can pass the current number of columns to your scripts.
+This can be used to conditionally load assests at certain breakpoints or trigger other scripty stuff.

 ## The Breakpoint Mixin

 `breakpoint()` is the mixin you use to create layouts for a specific breakpoint.
 You pass